 If you’re already a published poet, this is the award for you; it’s given for a second book of poetry due to come out in the forthcoming year.
 The winner receives $5,000 and an all-expenses-paid week-long residency at The Betsy Hotel in Miami Beach, Florida.
-In addition, copies of her book are distributed to approximately 1,000 members of the Academy of American Poets.
+In addition, copies of the winning book are distributed to 1,000 members of the Academy of American Poets.

 Deadline: Annual submission window is January 1 through May 15.

 The APBF awards three prizes annually for African Poetry.
-The Glenna Luschei Prize for Afican Poetry gives $1,000 for a book of original African poetry published in the prior year.
+The Luschei Prize for African Poetry gives $1,000 for a book of original African poetry published in the prior year.

 The Sillerman First Book Prize for African Poets gives $1,000 and a publication contract for a book-length collection of poetry by an as-yet-unpublished African author.

-The Brunel University African Poetry Prize is a new prize that grants £3,000 to a poet who was born in Africa, is a national of an African country or has African parents, who has not yet had a full-length book of poetry published.
+The Brunel International African Poetry Prize is a new prize that grants £3,000 to a poet who was born in Africa, or has African parents, who has not yet had a full-length book of poetry published.
 (U.S. citizens qualify.)
 To submit, you’ll need 10 poems.

 Deadlines: See individual prize pages.